silver2row/bbgwGPS/README.md

 ...

-Use python3 and restart the gpsd.service file like so: ` sudo systemctl restart gpsd.service `
+Use python3 or ` chmod 0755 YourPython.py ` file and restart the gpsd.service file like so: ` sudo systemctl restart gpsd.service `
-This way, the client is rebooted and can now be used.
+This way, the client is rebooted and can now be used w/ a simple ` ./YourPython.py `.

 ...